Become an expat by answering these nine critical questions

 Planning to kick-start your journey as an expatriate?
-Still confused about deciding to settle abroad?
+Are you still confused about deciding to settle abroad?
 Moving to a foreign country on a short-term or long-term basis is in no way an easy choice to make.
-Your international assignment is a big step in your career, life or even retirement.
-You may even be going abroad for a few years for extended travel.
-To make the most of your days on foreign soil, asking yourself a few questions will certainly help.
-Here are 9 questions to ask before you become an expat living abroad, or even if you have already moved offshore to your dream destination:
+Your international assignment is a big step in your career, life, or even retirement.
+You may also be going abroad for a few years for extended travel.
+Therefore, ask yourself a few questions to help make the most of your days on foreign soil.
+Here are nine questions to ask before you become an expat living abroad, or even if you have already moved offshore to your dream destination:

 1. Where do you want to move to?